smatechnologies/ibm-i-agent-docs/docs/file-transfer/screens.md

-This Digital Certificate Manager Application ID must match the Application ID that was registered in the local IBM i Certificate Store for this Agent\'s certificate.
+This Digital Certificate Manager Application ID must match the Application ID that was registered in the local IBM i Certificate Store for this Agent's certificate.
 The Agent uses this key value to request the digital certificate data that it needs to complete a TLS Security handshake with the SMAFT transfer job remote system.

   Field                     Default  Description
   ------------------------ --------- -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   Process Idle Timeout        300    These performance parameters are discussed in detail under the section on LSAM Parameters.
 The use of each parameter is the same, except that these parameters apply to the SMAFT Agent jobs.
-  Input wait timeout           1     \"
+  Input wait timeout           1     "
-  Control DTAQ wait            1     \"
+  Control DTAQ wait            1     "
-  Control DTAQ frequency      20     \"
+  Control DTAQ frequency      20     "
-  Closed socket linger        10     \"
+  Closed socket linger        10     "
-  ACK pending timeout         60     \"
+  ACK pending timeout         60     "

   : SMAFT Agent Communications Performance Parameters

   Field                     Default  Description
   ------------------------ --------- ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   Port Idle Timeout           300    The remaining performance parameters in this table are discussed in detail under the section on LSAM Parameters.
 The use of each parameter is the same, except that these parameters apply to the SMAFT Server jobs.
-  Input wait timeout           1     \"
+  Input wait timeout           1     "
-  Control DTAQ wait            1     \"
+  Control DTAQ wait            1     "
-  Control DTAQ frequency      20     \"
+  Control DTAQ frequency      20     "
-  Closed socket linger        10     \"
+  Closed socket linger        10     "
-  ACK pending timeout         60     \"
+  ACK pending timeout         60     "

   : SMAFT Server Communications Performance Parameters